dragonpilee/dragonpilee/README.md

 ### 🤝 Let's Collaborate!

-I'm open to impactful collaborations that integrate **technology, science, and AI**.
+I’m open to impactful collaborations that integrate **technology, science, and AI**.
 Let’s innovate together and create something meaningful!